 WikiRhetoric | Technology Enhanced Learning

-WikiRhetoric uses a wiki to help students iteratively develop a repository of writing knowledge.
-Students across course sections and disciplines collaboratively record how concepts and skills from first-year composition (FYC) transfer to other disciplinary contexts.
-We know that, when reflecting, writers articulate how new knowledge relates to prior knowledge.
-Learners asked to formulate principles from activities, even when what they generate is faulty, notice more in new contexts and become more critical of their own knowledge.
-The trouble with personal reflection is that it misses out on the learning that emerges across shared experiences.
-WikiRhetoric asks what students can learn when they have access to each others’ understanding and the similarities and differences across their experiences.
-The pilot of WikiRhetoric produced measurable returns in students’ quantity and quality of learning.
-Pilot data reveals, additionally, that WikiRhetoric diversified the range of motivations that students brought to FYC, helping them develop a sense of urgency about course concepts and skills.
+WikiRhetoric asked students to iteratively develop a repository of writing knowledge over the course of one semester of first-year composition (FYC).
+We know that students who reflect on their writing are better at articulating how new knowledge relates to prior knowledge.
+We also know that writers who are asked to derive principles from exercises—even when what they generate is faulty—will notice more and be more critical than writers who are not.
+The trouble with personal reflection is that it misses out on learning that emerges across shared experiences.
+WikiRhetoric asked what students might learn with access to each others’ writing knowledge and experiences.
+Students across sections and from a variety of disciplinary backgrounds collaboratively recorded how concepts and skills from FYC transferred to other contexts.
+The pilot of WikiRhetoric produced measurable returns in the quantity and quality of student learning.
+Pilot data revealed, additionally, that WikiRhetoric diversified the range of motivations that students brought to FYC, helping them develop a sense of urgency about course concepts and skills.